Computers are good at following instructions, but not at reading your mind, Donald Knuth

 Firstly, remember to download updates and install the Ubuntu restricted extras during installation.

-Update and Upgrade Ubuntu: sudo apt-get update && apt-get -y upgrade.
+Install latest updates: sudo apt-get update && apt-get -y upgrade.
 Select Best Server to download your updates: Software & Updates, Ubuntu Software: Download from: Other.
 Select Best Server.
-Enable universe repository: sudo add-apt-repository universe.
-You may want to use an alias to maintain your Linux system.
+Enable universe repository: sudo add-apt-repository universe

 Install proprietary hardware drivers: Software & Updates, Additional Drivers.
 You can also install it on the command line.
 We can detect the model and the recommended driver by typing: (this is the ouput of my Nvidia graphic card)